islandoftex/arara/README.markdown

 ![arara](http://i.imgur.com/2WKyJZ9.png)

 I am already working on a new version of `arara`.
-According to my numbers, it will be version `6.0` (I might explain *why* in the documentation later on).
+According to my numbers, it will be version `4.0`.
 A lot of new features, improvements and changes are on their way.
 And also ducks.

 Big repository cleanup.
 If you need access to the old codebase, make sure to take a look in [here](https://github.com/cereda/arara/releases).
 Sadly, I have to update things at a slow pace, but hopefully everything will be in place soon. `:)` **Update:** I brought the `3.0` codebase to front just to have the most stable version available for browsing.